Last Updated on October 6, 2024 by Kittredge Cherry

 “Healing the servant of the Centurion” is a fresco from 1547 at Dionysiou Monastery, an Eastern Orthodox monastery on Mount Altos in Greece

 A centurion was a Roman commander in charge of approximately 100 soldiers.
+They probably spoke their local language and Latin, the official language of the Roman military.
 In Luke’s account, the centurion sends Jewish elders to speak to Jesus for him.
 Jews generally resented and resisted the Roman occupation forces, but the elders told Jesus that the centurion deserved his help because he treated the local community surprisingly well, even helping build their synagogue.

 Jesus was willing to go into the centurion’s house to heal his lover, but the centurion stopped him, saying, “Sir, I am not worthy to have you come under my roof.
 But just say the word, and my servant will be healed.
 For I myself am a man under authority, with soldiers under me.
 I tell one to go, and he goes; and another to come, and he comes.
 I tell my servant to do something, and he does it.”
 During the coronavirus pandemic, this long-distance method might be called “social distancing.”
 Jesus saw it as an act of great faith.